tsugiproject/tsugi/samples/chat/docs/README.md

         created_at  DATETIME NOT NULL
     ...

-* `chatlist.php` - This retrieves the current chats for the current link\_id and
+* `index.php` - This is a very minimal file just enough to launch `chatlist.php` and set up the PHPSESSIONID

-provides them in a JSON format.
+* `chatlist.php` - This retrieves the current chats for the current link\_id and provides them in a JSON format.

 * `spinner.gif` - A spinner to be shown and hidden while the chats are being retrieved.